 Protect Our Climate Forests

-Mature and old-growth forests are also known as “climate forests” because they offer natural climate solutions that remove and absorb large amounts of carbon from the atmosphere while providing vital refuges for many at-risk species and vulnerable wildlife.
+Mature and old-growth forests are also known as “climate forests” because they remove and absorb large amounts of carbon from the atmosphere.
+This makes them a natural climate solution that simultaneously provides vital refuges for many at-risk species and vulnerable wildlife.

-Together, we have urged the administration to protect mature and old-growth forests to address our climate and biodiversity crises and we need to keep the pressure on.
-We need the administration to commit to strengthening the proposed protections for old growth and also protect mature trees across federal lands from logging.
+Together, we have urged the administration to protect mature and old-growth forests on federal lands to address our climate and biodiversity crises, and we need to keep the pressure on.
+We need the administration to commit to strengthening the proposed protections for old growth in national forests and also protect mature trees from logging.

-Safeguarding and expanding carbon-rich forests on Forest Service and Bureau of Land Management lands is one of the most important, cost-effective, and immediately available strategies to fight the climate crisis.
+Safeguarding and expanding carbon-rich forests on federal lands is one of the most important, cost-effective, and immediately available strategies to fight the climate crisis.
 Older trees accumulate and store enormous amounts of carbon over many centuries and provide vital wildlife habitat, clean water, clean air, and mitigation for floods and droughts.
 Larger, older trees are also more fire resistant.

-The Forest Service’s promising new proposal rightly recognizes the importance of mature and old-growth forests and trees.
-Protecting them is exactly the direction federal forest management needs to move.
+The Forest Service’s new proposal rightly recognizes the importance of mature and old-growth forests, but doesn’t do enough to keep them from being cut down and sent to the mill.
+Protecting them is the direction federal forest management needs to move in.

-We need to ensure our country’s mature and old-growth trees and forests remain standing to mitigate climate change, protect biodiversity, and continue providing their natural benefits for future generations.
+We need to ensure mature and old-growth trees and forests on federal lands remain in place to mitigate climate change, protect biodiversity, and continue providing their natural benefits for future generations.

 A river winds through a forest seen directly from above near Klamath Falls, Oregon.